 MD, Stanford University

-Fellowship awarded to support work towards an MD at Stanford University
+Fellowship awarded to support work towards an MD in Medicine at Stanford University

 Sejal grew up in the Bay Area as the child of parents of Indian origin from Uganda and Tanzania.
 In coping with illness as a youth she found resonance in the needs of other girls facing gender inequality issues.
 The resulting insights led her, at age 15, to start a nonprofit, Girls Helping Girls.
 Subsequently she and a colleague founded girltank.
 These organizations train and mobilize young women to create sustainable social change.
 The response has been astonishing: the two organizations have grown into a global movement that now reaches more than 30,000 young women in more than 100 countries.